metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing-transactions.md

 - You may require signatures from different authorities stored in separate environments.
 - You may wish to create a transaction on the frontend, but then send and validate it on the backend before storing it to a database.

-For example, when creating NFTs, you may need to sign the transaction with the `collectionAutority` keypair to authorize the NFT into the Collection.
-To safely sign it, without exposing your keypair, you could first create the transaction in the backend, partially sign the transaction with the `collectionAutority` without having to expose the keypair in a non secure environment, serialize the transaction and then send it.
+For example, when creating NFTs, you may need to sign the transaction with the `collectionAuthority` keypair to authorize the NFT into the Collection.
+To safely sign it, without exposing your keypair, you could first create the transaction in the backend, partially sign the transaction with the `collectionAuthority` without having to expose the keypair in a non secure environment, serialize the transaction and then send it.
 You can then safely deserialize the transactions and sign it with the `Buyer` wallet.

-**Note**: When using the Candy Machine, you don't need the `collectionAutority` signature
+**Note**: When using the Candy Machine, you don't need the `collectionAuthority` signature

 ## Initial Setup